Matthew J. Schneider

-Matthew J. Schneider is an American attorney who served as the United States Attorney for the Eastern District of Michigan from 2018 to 2021.
+Matthew James Schneider is an American attorney who served as the United States Attorney for the Eastern District of Michigan from 2018 to 2021.
 In 2021, he joined the law firm Honigman LLP as a partner.

 Biography

 He earned his Bachelor of Arts from Michigan State University's James Madison College and his Juris Doctor from the University of Michigan Law School.

-Schneider was a Senior Advisor and Assistant General Counsel in the Office of Management and Budget and an associate at Wiley Rein.
+Schneider was a senior advisor and Assistant General Counsel in the Office of Management and Budget and an associate at Wiley Rein.
 From 2003 to 2011, he served as an Assistant United States Attorney in Detroit, where he prosecuted violent crime and public corruption cases.
 He has also served as Chief of Staff and General Counsel for the Michigan Supreme Court.
 He previously was Chief Deputy Attorney General for the State of Michigan, and Chief Legal Counsel for the Michigan Attorney General's office.

 Beginning in 2012, Schneider has been an adjunct professor at Michigan State University Law School.